Xesenix/react-js-mastermind/README.md

 ```

 # How does the workflow work
-Grunt runs `wathing` procees that looks for changes in `src/js` and `test` folder if it detectes file changes it runs `babelify` proccess that rebuilds and joins source files and adds required node modules to browser build.
+Grunt runs `watching` procees that looks for changes in `src/js` and `test` folder if it detectes file changes it runs `browserify` proccess that rebuilds and joins source files and adds required node modules to browser build.

-Babelify `rect` preset konws fow to convert jsx files with react components to js5 so all resulting files can be contained in one finall build file.
+Browserify `babelify rect` preset konws fow to convert jsx files with react components to js5 so all resulting files can be contained in one finall build file.